 How much should professional radon gas testing cost?

-In the U.S., a radon inspection can range between $150 and $700, averaging at around $400 for each inspection.
-Although home test kits can range between $10 and $30, hiring a certified professional will the best way to receive accurate test results.
+In the U.S., a radon inspection can range between $150 and $700, averaging around $400 for each inspection.
+Although home test kits can range between $10 and $30, hiring a certified professional will be the best way to receive accurate test results.

 Where should the radon test be placed?